-COIN DESC and COR_ID project teams are organizing the CorrTalk workshop, dedicated to integrative approaches to corrosion research.
-The workshop will take place in Ljubljana (Slovenia) from 11 to 13 June 2018.
+COIN DESC and COR_ID project teams organized the CorrTalk workshop, dedicated to integrative approaches to corrosion research.
+The workshop took place in Ljubljana (Slovenia) from 11 to 13 June 2018.
 More info about the workshop is available at the workshop web-page: corrtalk2018.ijs.si

 On May 22, 2018 Urša Tiringer has successfully defended her PhD thesis entitled Hybrid sol-gel coatings with barrier and self-healing properties for corrosion protection of aluminium alloys at the Jožef Stefan International Postgraduate School.
 Urša Tiringer completed her thesis under supervision of prof. Ingrid Milošev.